LaboratoireMecaniqueLille/crappy/docs/source/features.rst

 - :ref:`Mean <Mean Block>`

   Calculates the average of the received labels over a given period.
-One average is given for every label, it is not meant to average several labels together.
+One average is given for each label, it is not meant to average several labels together.
 Can be used as a less computationally-intensive :ref:`Multiplexer`.

-  Refer to the `mean.py <https://github.com/LaboratoireMecaniqueLille/crappy/
-  blob/master/Examples/mean.py>`_ example for a use case.

 - :ref:`Multiplexer`

   Allows putting labels emitted at different frequencies on a same time basis.
-  Useful for plotting curves made of two labels from different blocks, as the timestamps of the data points would otherwise never match.
-Also used before saving data to ease post-processing.
+  Useful for plotting curves made of two labels from different Blocks, as the timestamps of the data points would otherwise never match.
+Also used before saving data to simplify the post-processing.

-  Refer to the `multiplexer.py <https://github.com/LaboratoireMecaniqueLille/
-  crappy/blob/master/Examples/multiplexer.py>`_ example for a use case.

 Real-time correlation
 +++++++++++++++++++++